 Each Committee will nominate a Chair, Vice-Chair, Treasurer and Secretary.
 That Chair and Vice-Chair, will serve on the Executive Board.
 The Executive Board will also include the Chair of each standing Sub-Committee.
 The non-voting members from Human Resources and Legal Affairs will also be members of the Executive Board.

-The committees will be: Augusta University Staff Committee, Georgia Correctional Health Care Employee Committee, Georgia Regents Medical Center Employee and Management Committee, Georgia Regents Medical Associates Employee Committee.
+The committees will be: Augusta University Staff Committee, Georgia Correctional Health Care Employee Committee, Medical Center Staff Council and Medical Associates Staff Council.
 Two standing subcommittees’ will be created, Employee Activities Sub-Committee and Communications Sub-Committee.
 The membership of the Sub-committees will be selected by the four Committees.
 Ad Hoc Committees will be established as needed and disbanded when they have fulfilled the purpose for forming the Committee.

 *The Communications Sub-Committee will work with a representative from Communications & Marketing on all communication items.